 If you do not have a deduction but have one of the H.I.
 PLAN codes listed above on your paystub, then you are enrolled in the program and the District is paying 100% of your premiums.
 You are not charged premiums once you have 60 sick days in your bank.

-The rates recalculate every September, based on the number of sick days in your bank.
+The rates recalculate with the first paycheck of the new school year, based on the number of sick days in your bank.
 Medical benefits continue while you are out on wage continuation.